-Take A Deep Breath: Teaching Kids to Control Emotions
+Take a Deep Breath: Teaching Kids to Control Emotions

 Controlling emotions, or emotional control, is the ability to manage emotions in order to achieve goals, complete tasks, or direct behavior.
 A young child who has this skill can recover from a disappointment — a low grade on a math test — in short time.
 A teenager can manage anxiety over taking a test and perform well.
-Some kids with attention deficit hyperactivity disorder (ADHD) handle their emotions just fine, others don’t.
+Some kids with attention deficit disorder (ADHD or ADD) handle their emotions just fine, others don’t.
 Empathy works well with all these children.
 Parents and teachers can say, “This is frustrating for you, isn’t it?” or “It gets to you when teachers (or parents) don’t understand how hard you’re working to control your feelings, doesn’t it?”

 Control Emotions in the Classroom